This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.

 As the story goes, Daniel was punished for being true to his beliefs by being thrown into a lion’s den and God miraculously rescued him.

-Here are just a few examples of eloquent thanksgiving verses from the Psalms:
+Here are just a few examples of eloquent verses about giving thanks to God from the Psalms:

 I always turn to Psalms when I feel down and depressed.
-David’s words proclaiming God as his strength, refuge, hiding place, strong tower, and shelter in the storm keep lifting our spirits even today, and encourage us to be thankful in all circumstances.
+David’s words proclaiming God as his strength, refuge, hiding place, strong tower, and shelter in the storm keep lifting our spirits even today and encourage us to have a heart of thanksgiving to God in all circumstances.

 Through all the difficult experiences, Paul not only learned the meaning of true thanksgiving but also applied it in his daily life.
-For example, when he was imprisoned in Rome, he wrote in his letter to the Ephesians,
+For example, when he was imprisoned in Rome, he wrote about giving thanks to God in his letter to the Ephesians,

 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”
 Ephesians 5:19-20 (NIV)